Best Cashback Credit Cards in the UAE

 What is FX markup and how does it affect my cashback?

-FX markup is the percentage added to the interbank exchange rate when you spend in a foreign currency, typically 2% to 3% in the UAE.
-If your card earns 3% cashback on international spending but charges 3% FX markup, your net return is close to zero, so check both the earn rate and the markup before using a card abroad.
+FX markup is the percentage added to the exchange rate when you spend in foreign currency, typically 2% to 3% in the UAE.
+If your card earns 1% cashback on international spend but charges 3% FX markup, you lose 2% on every foreign transaction.

 Are there Islamic or Sharia-compliant cashback cards in the UAE?

-How do monthly cashback caps work and will I hit them?
+How do cashback caps work and how can I check if I will hit them?

 Do supplementary cards earn the same cashback as the primary card?

-Yes, in most cases spending on supplementary cards earns cashback at the same rates and counts toward the same monthly caps and annual fee waiver thresholds as the primary card.
-Supplementary cards are a useful way to extend rewards to a spouse or family member without opening a separate account.
+Yes, spending on supplementary cards usually earns at the same rate and counts toward the same monthly caps as the primary card.
+This makes supplementary cards useful for spouses or family members, but be aware that combined spending may hit the cap faster.

-How do I compare a high-cashback card with a fee against a no-fee card?
+How do I compare a high-earn-rate card with a fee to a no-fee card?

-Subtract the annual fee from your estimated yearly cashback to find the net return, then compare that figure across cards.
-A card earning AED 1,200 cashback per year with an AED 400 fee delivers AED 800 net, while a no-fee card earning AED 600 delivers AED 600 net, so the first card wins.
-If the fee is not waived and your spending is low, the no-fee card may come out ahead.
+Subtract the annual fee from the total estimated cashback to get your net return, then compare that figure across cards.
+A card earning AED 2,000 cashback with an AED 400 fee nets you AED 1,600, which may be less than a no-fee card earning AED 1,800.

 Is cashback taxed in the UAE?

-No, the UAE does not impose personal income tax, so cashback earned on credit cards is not taxed.
-You receive the full cashback amount credited to your account or statement with no deductions.
+No, the UAE does not impose personal income tax, so cashback you earn is not taxed.
+You receive the full amount credited to your account or statement with no deductions.

 Try our recommendation tool with your own numbers.
 Try our Card Finder →